gardr/sample-project/README.md

-# Garðr - the safe way to add third party content to your site
+# Garðr - protecting your site from third party content

 [![Build Status](https://api.travis-ci.org/gardr/gardr.png?branch=master)](https://travis-ci.org/gardr/gardr)
 [![NPM](https://nodei.co/npm/gardr.png?stars=true&downloads=true)](https://npmjs.org/package/gardr)

-Garðr is a library for embedding content from external sources such as advertisements or similar third party content.
+Garðr is a library for embedding content from external scripts such as advertisements or similar third party content.

 This repo (gardr/gardr) is just a sample project on how to use the Garðr client libraries;
 gardr-host](https://github.com/gardr/host/) and [gardr-ext](https://github.com/gardr/ext/).
 You can have them as